upspin/augie/README.md

-# Upspin `TODO` repository
+# Upspin `augie` repository

-TODO: Short description of what this repository is about.
+This repository contains a MacOS menu bar widget for Upspin users.

 See the [master repository](https://github.com/upspin/upspin#readme) for more information.

-## TODO

-TODO: Any details about this repository.